-The EUSSC Regulations require that licensees be transparent in their dealings with consumers in their billing practices, particularly about out of bundle billing for voice and SMS services, out of bundle billing for data services as well as treatment of unused data for purposes of roll-over and transfer.
-In addition, the Regulations also impose specific obligations on licensees in respect of promotional tariffs.
+The EUSSC Regulations (which currently subject to an amendment consultative process) require that licensees be transparent in their dealings with consumers in their billing practices, particularly about out of bundle billing for voice and SMS services, out of bundle billing for data services as well as treatment of unused data for purposes of roll-over and transfer3.
+In addition, the Regulations also impose specific obligations on licensees in respect of promotional tariffs4.

-Notwithstanding these protections, South African consumers have continued to express concerns about disappearing airtime / data as well as highly expedited data consumption rate.
-It was on the back on these various concerns that the Authority entered into a collaborative arrangement with the National Metrology Institute of South Africa during July 2020.
+Notwithstanding these protections, South African consumers have continued to express concerns about disappearing airtime / data as well as highly expedited data consumption rate5.
+It was on the back of these various concerns that the Authority entered into a collaborative arrangement with the National Metrology Institute of South Africa during July 2020.